 RGC Access recognizes that New Mexico is a large, rural state that presents many challenges for residents and visitors who have disabilities.
 We strive to meet some of the communication, access, education and outreach needs in the various communities where we live and work by providing excellent and cost-effective services state-wide.
 Please contact our team for any assistance we can provide.

-We contract with more than fifty New Mexico licensed and nationally certified interpreters.
+We contract with more than sixty New Mexico licensed and nationally certified interpreters.
 Our interpreters are ready for any interpreting situation.
 Our services include interpreting in the areas of educational, medical, vocational, mental health, conferences, legal, etc. Our interpreters take pride in their work and strictly follow the Registry of Interpreters for the Deaf (RID) Code of Professional Conduct to ensure the privacy of every consumer.
 For more information about RID please visit their website here.